Anevia

 This endpoint requires an authorization header - the same as described under the Key Service Management API.

 The Client provides the input parameters in a JSON data structure, in the so-called CPIX Configuration.
 CPIX Configuration shall be supplied in base64-encoded form.
-Individual properties of this data structure control the respective aspects of the generated CPIX document.
+Individual properties of this data structure control the respective aspects of the generated CPIX document in the response.
+You can find a sample CPIX Configuration below.

 {